ravi-geek/retail-store/README.md

 # retail-store

-This application calculates the Net Payable of an order after applying the maximum discount applicable on an Orde the order
+This application calculates the Net Payable of an order after applying the maximum discount applicable on the order

+# Assumptions
+1. User is valid and already logged in
+2. Discount percentages to be made easily modified
+3. Whether a user is an employee of the store is already captured
+4. Inclusion and exclusion of Item types(groceries, electronics etc) to be made easily modified

 # Getting Started